enpage/enpage/docs/guides/templates/attributes.md

 Template attributes are used to let **site owners** customize the appearance or behavior of your template.

 **You** are responsible — as a developer / designer — for defining the attributes you want to expose *to the site owner*.
-The site owner can then set the values of these attributes within the Enpage editor.
+The site owner can then set the values of these attributes within the Upstart Editor.

 Here is an example of how to define settings in your template: